-Ahhhh how we love Freo.
+Oh how we love Freo.
 This historic port town exists within its own bohemian bubble and has a vibe as colourful and artsy as its interesting locals.
-With everything from refined watering holes to the established drinking institutions, Fremantle has something to please everyone.
+With everything from refined small bars and classic pubs to iconic breweries and distilleries, Fremantle has something to please everyone.

-So without further ado (and in no particular order), we present 16 of Fremantle’s best bars to grab a drink in.
+So without further ado (and in no particular order), we present Fremantle’s best bars to grab a drink in.
 And just in time for summer—aren’t we good?!

-From the same team behind Strange Company, Ronnie Nights has filled the small-bar-shaped-hole on the Cappucino Strip in everyone's favourite port city.
-Delivering craft brews, top notch boutique wines, epic cocktails and mouth watering share plates to the good people of Freo, this is the kind of place you never want to leave.
+From the same team behind Strange Company, Ronnie Nights has filled the small-bar-shaped-hole on the Cappuccino Strip in everyone's favourite port city.
+Delivering craft brews, top-notch boutique wines, epic cocktails and mouth-watering share plates to the good people of Freo, this is the kind of place you never want to leave.

 South Fremantle bar Percy Flint combines our two favourite things—booze and eats—and they do a mighty fine job of it.
-With loads of craft beers on tap, some killer cocktails and lots of noms, they've got a glorious menu from Tom Josham of Long Chim fame.
+With loads of craft beers on tap, killer cocktails and loads of mop-your-plate-clean level share plates...which you really won't want to share at all.

 The Local Hotel